Best TV Streaming Service 2014

 - Email features

-Transferring to a Sky email account is also made easy through their Contacts Copier, allowing you to copy all of your information to an address book for easy access from your email account.
+Transferring to a Sky internet email account is also made easy through their Contacts Copier, allowing you to copy all of your information to an address book for easy access from your email account, making it easy to be a Sky new customer.

 Three CEO believes UK could cope with just three mobile networks.